The Trades Hall of Glasgow

 1794, Robert Adam, 1837-8, David Hamilton and 1888, James Sellars

-View the historic interiors of this magnificent Adam-designed building and learn about the second oldest building in Glasgow still used for its original purpose.
-Experience the work of Glasgow’s traditional trades and view artefacts in the museum, which was originally a Free Trades School.
+Your chance to view the wonderful interiors of this magnificent Adam designed building.
+Experience the work of Glasgow’s traditional Trades and view artefacts in the museum, which was originally a Free Trades School.

 This is a fantastic opportunity to freely explore or be shown around Trades Hall, the only remaining Adam built property in Glasgow, full of architectural delights, historic paintings and artefacts with its own museum describing its fascinating history.